Bike path bridge

 Manitowoc to Algoma

-From the Manitowoc lake front, follow the Mariner's Trail to Two Rivers and the Rawley Point Trail to Point Beach State Forest (see below).
+From the Manitowoc lake front, follow the Mariner's Trail along the Lake Michigan shoreline to Two Rivers.

 Algoma to Sturgeon Bay